aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/examine-presentation/_index.md

 Aspose.Slides provides the [PresentationInfo.updateDocumentProperties](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo#updateDocumentProperties-aspose.slides.IDocumentProperties-) method that allows you to make changes to a presentation’s properties.

-This Java code shows you how to edit a presentation's properties:
+This Javascript code shows you how to edit a presentation's properties:

 ```javascript
     var info = aspose.slides.PresentationFactory.getInstance().getPresentationInfo("pres.pptx");